 3 tablespoons warm water

-1 small Thai pepper, finely chopped, or 1 jalapeno, finely chopped (add more if you love spice)
+1 small Thai pepper, finely chopped, or 1 jalapeno, finely chopped (add more if you love spice)1 red onion

 1 small jicama bulb